-From May 21–June 3, 2017, four law students from Yale, UVA, and George Washington University participated in our 2nd annual program.
+From May 21–June 3, 2017, four law students from Yale, UVA, and George Washington University (GWU) participated in our 2nd annual program.
 The two-week program included meetings with Chinese lawyers, law professors, law students, and government officials; observation of government and legal proceedings; and travel around southern China and Hong Kong, with a side trip to Shanghai.
-We and our partners provided a $1,000 stipend to each student and cover all program costs (including in-China travel), but students remained responsible for their own US-China airfare.
+We and our partners provided a $1,000 stipend to each student and covered all program costs (including in-China travel), but students remained responsible for their own US-China airfare.
 See flyer for the 2017 program.

 • Currently pursuing an American law degree

 • Interest in Chinese law or US-China relations